GovTechSG/private-network-automated/provision/terraform/README.md

 ### Outputs

 The terraform application process will create two Ansible inventory files consisting of the public and private IPs of the instances accordingly.
+They can be found in `inventory/workspace` where `workspace` is the Terraform [Workspace](https://www.terraform.io/docs/state/workspaces.html) you are using.

 You can then use the generated inventory file to setup your instances.